Unusual Malaysian Drinks You Want To Try

 Bulletproof Coffee may be the new high-calorie coffee drink intended to replace breakfast.

-However, a local Kopitiam, Bee Ghah Kopitiam in Teluk Kumbar, Penang, serves Kopi Butter for more than 90 years.
+However, a local Kopitiam, Bee Ghah Kopitiam in Teluk Kumbar, Penang, has been serving Kopi Butter for more than 90 years.

-So, if you are a coffee lover, drinking a glass of cold coffee is good for you.
+So, drinking a glass of cold coffee is good for you if you are a coffee lover.

 Iced Coffee helps you cool your body.